 Sort will accept a redirected or piped file input and TYPE the file, sorted line by line.

-Piping the output from SORT into a file
+Pipe the output from DIR into SORT, reverse the list and save into a file

 "Cultivate peace and order before confusion and disorder" ~ Tao Teh Ching